Bhagavad Gita Chapter 18 Verse 38 Meaning

 Available in 28 languages

-This verse from Chapter 18 of the Bhagavad Gita highlights a practical insight: That happiness which arises from the contact of the senses with the objects, which is initially like nectar but eventually like poison, is said to be Rajasic.
+At this point in Moksha Sanyasa Yoga, Krishna deepens His teaching on surrender.
+That happiness which arises from the contact of the senses with the objects, which is initially like nectar but eventually like poison, is said to be Rajasic.
+The verse advances the dialogue by connecting abstract principle to the concrete situation Arjuna faces.
+Ramanuja's commentary highlights how this verse reinforces the accessibility of the Gita's path.

 — Explained by the Nitya Team